alexpaul/UIKit/bottom-sheet.md

     }

     @objc func presentSheet() {
-        let detailVC = BottomSheetDetailController(rootView: BottomSheetView())

         // 1
+        // Create an instance of the view controller that will be presented
+        // in this case it host a SwiftUI View let detailVC = BottomSheetDetailController(rootView: BottomSheetView())

+        // 2
+        // Support `popover` for iPad
+        detailVC.modalPresentationStyle = .popover

+        // 3
-        // `sheetPresentationController` is available as of iOS 15 guard let sheet = detailVC.sheetPresentationController else {
+        // Get the `popoverPresentationController` from the view controller guard let popover = detailVC.popoverPresentationController else {
             return
         }

+        // 4
+        // Configure the `popover` instance
+        popover.permittedArrowDirections = [.up]
+        popover.sourceView = presentationButton

+        // 5
+        // `adaptiveSheetPresentationController` is available as of iOS 15 let sheet = popover.adaptiveSheetPresentationController

-        // 2
+        // 6
-        // Customize the `UISheetPresentationController` here
+        // Configure the `UISheetPresentationController` here
+        sheet.prefersEdgeAttachedInCompactHeight = true
+        sheet.widthFollowsPreferredContentSizeWhenEdgeAttached = true
+        sheet.preferredCornerRadius = 24.0
+        sheet.prefersGrabberVisible = true

-        // 3
+        // 7
         // [UISheetPresentationController.Detents], e.g .medium(), .large()
         // if `.detents` is not set a full sheet will be presented sheet.detents = [.medium(), .large()]

-        // 4
+        // 8
         // Present the sheet
         present(detailVC, animated: true)
     }